Turn on more accessible mode

-The Competency Chart will be very helpful and an important tool to help guide your residency activities and to measure the competencies that you achieve during your residency.
+The Milestones Competencies Planning Chart will be very helpful and an important tool to help guide your residency activities and to measure the competencies that you achieve during your residency.
 They will be used to determine your successful completion of the residency, the quality of your training, and your eligibility for the Preventive Medicine Board Exam.
 These tools also fulfill ACGME requirements of preventive medicine residency programs.
 Finally, they can be used by you as records of your skills, experience and expertise as you pursue employment positions upon completion of the residency.

 Back to Top